daliannyvieira/personal-notes/README.md

 ## To do:

+- [ ] Learning How to Learn - Coursera
 - [ ] Intro to Descriptive Statistics - Udacity
 - [ ] Intro to Data Analysis - Udacity
+- [ ] Intro to Data Science - Udacity
 - [ ] Data Wrangling with MongoDB - Udacity
-- [ ] Intro to Data Science - Udacity
 - [ ] Pedagogia do Oprimido, Paulo Freire - Book

 ## Doing:

-- [ ] Intro to Python for Data Science - Datacamp
+- [x] Intro to Python for Data Science - Datacamp
 - [ ] Intro to SQL for Data Science - Datacamp
 - [ ] On being data skeptic, Cathy O'Neil - Book
 - [ ] Intertwingled: Information Changes Everything, Peter Morville - Book